shism2/pages/_posts/2020-09-16-ode_solver.md

 ## Conclusion

 We showed how to obtain a stable and decently accurate discretization of our neural network model.
-In the next part, we will put this solution into a deep learning framework and learn its parameters from training data.
+In the [next part]({{ site.baseurl }}/2021/02/18/rnn.html), we will discuss issues arising the training of RNNs.

 ## References